Best to worst Saw movies ranked, according to IMDb

 Synopsis: Detective Hoffman (Mandylor) takes centre stage as he orchestrates a series of tests for a group of individuals connected to his own dark past.
 The plot also follows his battle with fellow detective Peter Strahm (Patterson), who keeps getting close to solving the mystery of all the Jigsaw killings.
 The film also explores Hoffman’s backstory as an apprentice and his relationship with Jigsaw.

-More about the film: The movie mostly received negative reviews from critics, but still managed to earn USD 118.2 million (INR 982 crore, approximately) worldwide.
+More about the film: The movie mostly received negative reviews from critics, but still managed to earn USD 118.2 million worldwide.

 7 /9